ncatlab/nlab-content/pages/3/2/8/8/18823/content.md

   \langle LocObs_\Sigma \rangle_{C^\infty\left(\Gamma_\Sigma(E)\right)_{\delta_{EL}\mathbf{L} = 0}}
 $$

 for the smallest subalgebra of observables, under the pointwise product, that contains all the local observables.
 This is called the algebra of _multilocal observables_.

-> maybe better consider formal power series of observables around a background solution

 =--